niall-garden/niall-garden/content/good friday.md

 draft: false
 ---
 every time the tree surgeons
-chainsaw the plan tree's growth
+chainsaw the plane tree's growth
 back to fingerless knuckles
 at the tip of each bough,